rzr/webthing-node/docs/README.md

 Note: It's possible to use I2C sensors on IoT.js but since some sensors changes are not yet upstreamed, this chapter will explain using node.

-"Smart Orchid Demo" showed a clapsensor, which is bascially just a GPIO input of KY-037's digital pin
+"Smart Orchid Demo" showed a clapsensor, which is basically just a GPIO input of KY-037's digital pin

 * https://github.com/TizenTeam/webthing-node/blob/sandbox/rzr/devel/artik/master/example/toggle-gpio-binary-sensor-thing.js